Battle of Glen Shiel: Background

-In the end, only two frigates carrying George Keith and 300 Spanish soldiers reached Stornoway in the Isle of Lewis.
+In the end, only two frigates carrying George Keith and 300 Spanish marines reached the Isle of Lewis.
 Here they were joined by exiles from France, including the Earl of Seaforth, James Keith, the Marquess of Tullibardine, Lord George Murray and Cameron of Lochiel.
-On 13 April, they learned of the failure elsewhere; Tullibardine, who was commander of Jacobite land forces, recommended retreat, but Keith prevented this by ordering the two frigates back to Spain.
+When Tullibardine, who commanded Jacobite forces on land, learned of the failures elsewhere, he recommended retreat, which Keith prevented by ordering the Spanish ships to leave.